cshtdd/hb-api/readme.md

 # hb-api

-AWS Serverless API to receive heartbeats and sends notifications when computers disappear.
+AWS Serverless API to receive heartbeats and send notifications when computers disappear.

 ## Table of Contents